ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 Here we introduce `ss3sim`,
-an `R` package that facilitates large-scale, rapid, and reproducible simulation testing with the widely-used SS3 framework.
+an `R` package that facilitates large-scale, rapid, and reproducible end-to-end simulation testing with the widely-used SS3 framework.
 We begin by outlining the general structure of `ss3sim` and describing its functions,